Intro: NodeMcu ESP8266 DevKit | Getting Started & Programming | Tutorial & Project

 Step 1: GETTING STARTED

 NodeMcu ESP8266 DevKit is a microprocessor-based development board developed by NodeMcu Team.
 It contains ESP12E Wi-Fi Module, which integrates an ESP8266EX Wi-Fi System-on-a-Chip (SoC).
 The chip is embedded with Tensilica Xtensa L106, 32-bit Microprocessor, which has a 160KB of SRAM.
-The chip has no programmable ROM, therefore, user program must be stored in an external 4MB SPI Flash Memory.
-It runs on the clock speed of 80MHz.
+The chip has an external 4MB SPI Flash Memory to store the user program.
+It runs on the clock speed of 80MHz to 160MHz.
 It supports IEEE 802.11 b/g/n wireless networking standards and operates on 2.4GHz frequency band.
 It also supports WEP, WPA and WPA2 security protocols.
 NodeMcu ESP8266 DevKit uses Silicon Labs CP2102 chip, as a USB-to-Serial Convertor.

 NodeMcu ESP8266 DevKit can be programmed with the Arduino IDE software.
 It allows you to write programs and upload them to your board.
 The board can be powered with an USB connection of 5V, via Type-Micro B USB Connector.